 Part of the custom is to place fruits, foods, and other staple items on the altar in order to share with other neighbors who do the same.
 The 6 Esquinas area has a small fiesta with a banda, small procession, and some delicious guayaba ponche, around sunset.

-May 5 is English for Cinco de Mayo, otherwise noted as the Battle of Puebla Day – absolutely NOT to be confused with Mexican Independence Day, which comes in September.
-Outside of the state of Puebla, there is little public celebration of this day, unlike in the United States, where Cinco de Mayo has become sort of a Cerveza holiday, but no one seems to know why.
+May 5 is English for Cinco de Mayo, otherwise noted as the Battle of Puebla Day - this is not Mexican Independence Day, which comes in September.
+Except in the state of Puebla, this is not a celebration in Mexico.

 San Antonio’s fiesta concludes June 14 after the traditional 9 days of morning, noon, and night cohetes, masses, prayers, mananitas, processions with native danzantes, with food, drinks, and dancing to the bandas in the evening.
-Local lore has it that the final fireworks on June 13 bring on the rainy season – and it happened exactly that way last year!
+Local lore has it that the final fireworks on June 13 bring on the rainy season.

-Virgin of Zapoppan Queen of the Lake fiesta in Chapala on July 10th Sunday in July starting at 10:30AM.
-This will be her 67th visit to Lake Chapala.
+Queen of the Lake fiesta in Chapala on a Sunday in July 14 and 15 starting at 9AM.
+This will be her 68th visit to Lake Chapala.
 This is the largest of several Virgin processions in this area, honoring the visiting Virgin de Zapopan who deserves an entire article in her own right, as she is credited with bringing the lake back from near disaster several times in recent decades.
 The lake nearly dried up, the people danced and prayed to her, the skies opened up with torrents of rain, and the Lake Chapala was miraculously brought back to life

 After the Mass, at 12pm, La Virgin and her followers proceed around the Chapala Malecon to the end of the pier and back again, when she is then placed in a boat which takes her out with a flotilla of boats to Scorpion Island for a night of devotion.
 When she returns the next day, a final Mass for the infirm, is said at the church in Chapala.
 In the meantime, weather permitting, there will be music, dancing, and a castillo in front of the church Sunday evening.